 Earning a master's in social work online can lead to a meaningful career working directly with individuals, children, and families.

-During an online MSW program, students learn to diagnose behavioral issues, advocate for at-risk communities, and help individuals and groups manage challenges in their daily lives.
+During an online social work degree, students learn to diagnose behavioral issues, advocate for at-risk communities, and help individuals and groups manage challenges in their daily lives.
 With a growing number of families falling into poverty due to the COVID-19 pandemic, the social work field will need more experienced professionals to support struggling communities.

 Online MSW programs are a flexible route to meaningful work.
 The Bureau of Labor Statistics (BLS) projects faster-than-average job growth for social workers from 2020-2030.
 The median annual salary in 2020 was $51,760.

 Our list ranks the best online MSW programs for 2021.
 Future online MSW students can use this ranking to find the right program for them.
 This article also introduces social work concentrations, licensure requirements for sreocial workers, and common social work careers.